“ The encounter between staff and guests is a joy that never makes it into the brochure. ”

 Some links to help get to know the area:

-The first day of employment for the 2021 – 2022 season will be December 1, 2021.
-This is potentially subject to change based on snow levels and COVID-19.
-Employees will be allowed to move in starting November 29, 2021.
+The dates of employment for the 2023 – 2024 season will be end of November - Late April.
+This is potentially subject to change based on snow levels.
 Employees can determine their exact arrival time and day but need to communicate their expected arrival to management to help facilitate the check in process.
-The last day of the season is anticipated to be Monday April 18, 2022; however, this is subject to change.
+The last day of the season is anticipated to be Monday April 15, 2024; however, this is subject to change.
 There is some flexibility with these agreed upon with management on a case-by-case basis.
 Specific employees may be asked to start work earlier depending on lodge needs.

 Limited on-site housing is available for live-in employees.
 Living up at the lodge is a great way to avoid commuting up Little Cottonwood Canyon.
 Housing is provided in shared, dormitory-style rooms (2-4 per room) with shared bathrooms.
 Most rooms have twin beds, often stacked as bunk beds.
 Sheets, pillows, and blankets are provided.
 Employees are responsible for bringing their own towels and toiletries.
 The lodge is equipped with free high-speed internet and cable television.
 The lodge also has additional employee housing at the base of Little Cottonwood Canyon.